Psy-Fer/interARTIC/docs/primers.md

 The artic nomenclature has changed and they have added an extra field for `direction`

-Currently it is best to design primer-schemes similar to the first 3 examples here for now.

 ## Why the structure and naming matter